Master-Assisted Channel Estimation for Cell-Free Massive MIMO Networks: System Model

-Note that $\bmr{Q}_{t_k}$ is not block diagonal, thanks to the correlation matrices $\{\bmr{R}_i\}_{i \neq k}$ in \eqref{eq:cntr-Psi}, which are not block diagonal because of the LoS component of the collective channels.
-These correlation matrices appear in \eqref{eq:cntr-Psi} thanks to the random variable $\delta_i$, arising from the random pilot selection and the random scaling factor $\gamma_i$.
-Hence, the despread signals among the APs are correlated, and centralized channel estimation is expected to perform better than local channel estimation.
-Observing \eqref{eq:Q-cntr} and \eqref{eq:cntr-Psi}, we can write
+Note that $\bmr{Q}_{t_k}$ is not block diagonal, thanks to the correlation matrices $\{\bmr{R}_i\}_{i \neq k}$ in \eqref{eq:Qtk-cntr}, which are not block diagonal because of the LoS components of the collective channels.
+These correlation matrices appear in \eqref{eq:Qtk-cntr} thanks to the random variable $\delta_i$, arising from the random pilot selection and the random scaling factor $\gamma_i$.
+Hence, the despread signals across the APs are correlated, and centralized channel estimation is expected to provide performance improvements over local channel estimation.
+Observing \eqref{eq:Q-cntr} and \eqref{eq:Qtk-cntr}, we can write

 which can be used to estimate $\breve{\bmr{R}}_{k}$, when estimates of $\bmr{Q}_{t_k}$ in \eqref{eq:Qtk-cntr} and $\bmr{Q}$ in \eqref{eq:Q-cntr} are available.
-These two correlation matrices can be estimated by exponential averaging, i.e.,
+These two covariance matrices can be estimated by exponential averaging, i.e.,